vboukhonine/Project_App/README.md

 # Project App
 Project App is a useful web application that makes planning and finding meals easy and fun.
 It uses the Spoonacular API to give users a huge collection of recipes for different dietary preferences and tastes.
-Whether you're looking for vegan dishes, vegetarian meals, or just want to try something new.
+Whether you're looking for vegan dishes, gluten free meals, or just want to try something new.

 # Project Description
 With a simple interface, Project App lets users search for recipes by keyword, filter results by categories, and view detailed information about each recipe.